techemstudios/tuckahoe_ase/README.md

 2:20 pm - 3:30 pm, 10/04 - 11/08 (11/15 makeup day) --6 weeks total

 This class will be treated as Game Design ASE, with a focus on computer science/programming concepts.
+Object Oriented Programming will be a major focus.
+This is directly related to objects in Hyperpad and game design in general.

 ## Day One

 Since we have a range of grades (3-5).
 The first day will be an assessment for which direction the class will go in.
-Due to logistics, the *plugged in* content will be with the iPads.
+Due to logistics, the *plugged in* content will be through iPads.

 ### Introductions
 *10 min*